nathanwelsh8/samplecode/README.md

 # Samplecode
-## Sort of like a portfolio of things I have been doing at Uni.
+## Work done during the first year of uni